kapdom/vue-simple-loader/README.md

 ``textColor`` *String* - Text colour.

-``setColor`` *Object {firstCircle: 'color', secondCircle: 'color'}* - Use if you would like to change loader colors.
+``setColor`` *Object {firstCircle: 'color', secondCircle: 'color'}* - Use this if you would like to change loader colors.

 ``setHeight`` *Number* - Loader height.

 ``setWidth`` *Number* - Loader width.

 ``htmlElem`` *HTMLElement* - As a parameter, pass reference to html element (like in example above).
-Use this option if you would like to set loader dimensions exactly the same like other html element.
+Use this option if you would like to set loader dimensions exactly the same as other html element.

 ## Other info
 Loader dimensions always automaticity set to parent height and width.
-Always you can set own size using properties like in example above.
+You can always set own size using properties like in example above.
 ## License
 MIT